On the Limiting Shape of Young Tableaux Associated With Inhomogeneous Random Words

 \section{The Poissonized Word Problem}

 "Poissonization" is another useful tool in dealing with length asymptotics for longest increasing subsequence problems.
-It was introduced by Hammersley in [\ref{Ha}] in order to show the existence of $\lim_{N\rightarrow\infty}\mathbb E\left(LI_N\right)/\sqrt N$, for a random permutation of $\left\{1,2,...,N\right\}$.
-Since then, this technique has been widely used, and we intend, below, to use it in connection with the inhomogeneous word problem.
+It was introduced by Hammersley in [\ref{Ha}] in order to show the existence of $\lim_{n\rightarrow\infty}\mathbb E L\sigma_n/\sqrt n$, for $\sigma_n$ a random permutation of $\left\{1,2,...,n\right\}$.
+Since then, this technique has been widely used and we use it below in connection with the inhomogeneous word problem.

-Johansson [\ref{Joha2}] studied the Poissonized measure on the set of shapes of Young tableaux associated to the homogeneous random word, while, Its Tracy and Widom [\ref{ItTrWi1}] also studied the Poissonization of $LI_N$ for inhomogeneous random words.
-They showed that the Poissonized distribution of the length of the longest increasing subsequence, as a function of $p_1,...,p_M$, can be identified as the solution of a certain integrable system of nonlinear PDEs.
-Below, we show that the Poissonized distribution of the shape of the whole Young tableaux associated to an inhomogeneous random word converges to the spectrum of the corresponding direct sum of GUEs.
-Next, using this result, together with "de-Poissonization", we obtain the asymptotic behavior of the shape of the tableaux.
+Johansson [\ref{Joha2}] studied the Poissonized measure on the set of shapes of Young diagrams associated with the homogeneous random word, while, Its Tracy and Widom [\ref{ItTrWi1}] also studied the Poissonization of $LI_n$ for inhomogeneous random words.
+They showed that the Poissonized distribution of the length of the longest increasing subsequence, as a function of $p_1,...,p_m$, can be identified as the solution of a certain integrable system of nonlinear PDEs.
+Below, we show that the Poissonized distribution of the shape of the whole Young diagrams associated with an inhomogeneous random word converges to the spectrum of the corresponding direct sum of GUEs.
+Next, using this result, together with "de-Poissonization", we obtain the asymptotic behavior of the shape of the diagrams.